Convergence of three-dimensional loop-erased random walk in the natural parametrization

+Recall that $X$ and $Y$ are (roughly speaking) the total number of vertices and cubes passed by $\gamma$ defined in \eqref{X} and \eqref{Y} respectively.

+We are now ready to state the key estimate \eqref{KEY} in its precise form. \begin{prop} There exist universal constants $c > 0$, $C < \infty$ and a constant $N_{k}$ depending only on $k$ such that for all $k \ge 1$, $n \ge N_{k}$ and any cube $B$ satisfying the requirements in Definition \ref{def:Cubes}, we have

+\end{prop} The crux of this proposition is the following estimates that relate the conditional expectation of $X_i$'s to $\alpha_0$, which we summarize in the following proposition.

-\item[2.]
-To deal with the sum in the RHS of \eqref{eq1}, we will need to distinguish the typical case where $i$ and $j$ are distant from each other, from the atypical case where $i$ and $j$ are very close to each other, whose contribution towards the RHS of \eqref{eq1} is negligible.
-To be more precise, we say that
+We start with notation.
+To distinguish the typical case (where $i$ and $j$ are distant from each other) from the atypical case (whose contribution towards the RHS of \eqref{eq1} below is negligible), we say that